The College of Engineering and Architecture (CEA) is one of

-The CEACS is home to six academic departments offering accredited undergraduate, graduate and professional programs.
-The departments include Architecture, Chemical Engineering, Civil & Environmental Engineering, Electrical and Computer Engineering, Mechanical Engineering, and Computer Science.
+The CEA is home to six academic departments offering accredited undergraduate, graduate and professional programs.
+The departments include Architecture and Design, Chemical Engineering, Civil & Environmental Engineering, Electrical and Computer Engineering, Mechanical Engineering, and Computer Science.
 For additional information you may also see Academic Programs.

 Our graduates are skilled in creative design and the application of technological and scientific solutions to complex and challenging problems, interpersonal relations, teamwork, critical thinking, and leadership.